nephio-project/docs/user-guide/controllers.md

 </details>

-To check that the reconcilers are actually deployed, you can examine the logs from the nephio controller.
-The log rolls over so you may need to redeploy the nephio controller to see what reconcilers are being deployed.
+To check that the reconcilers are actually deployed, you can examine the logs from the Nephio Controller.
+The log rolls over so you may need to redeploy the Nephio Controller to see what reconcilers are being deployed.

 ```
  $ kubectl rollout restart deployment nephio-controller -n nephio-system